 Check prices on Agoda | Check prices on Booking

-Rated as the best hotel on Phu Quoc in 2018, Cassia Cottage is a wonderful place to stay.
+Rated as one of the best hotels in Phu Quoc, Cassia Cottage is the perfect place to stay.
 There is a private beach, three swimming pools, beautiful gardens, and luxury cottages.

 Check prices on Agoda | Check prices on Booking